 Glasgow CAN welcome proposals twice annually for grassroot Participatory Arts projects that take place in Glasgow’s North East, North West and City Centre*, with the goal of bridging the gap between hard-to-reach communities and access to Participatory Arts.
-All proposals must come from Glasgow CAN members only.
-This programme exists to support the sector as Glasgow CAN as a network are aware that many larger funding bodies may not have the capacity to support freelance or emerging artists and smaller organisations to apply for funding at this level for creative projects and pilots.
+Organisations or freelance artists can apply for up to £3000 towards a new project or to further develop an existing piece of work.
+All proposals must come from Glasgow CAN members.

-The application window for the next round of Commissioned Projects proposals opens on Thursday 21st February 2019.
-The closing date for all proposals is 12pm on Monday 15th April 2019*.
+The application window opened again on Thursday 20th June 2019.
+The closing date for all proposals is 12pm on Friday 2nd August 2019.

 Who have we funded?

-Our Commissioned Projects programme has historically supported a number of individual projects in the North of the City across a diverse range of arts practices, including;
+Our Commissioned Projects programme has historically supported a number of individual projects across a diverse range of arts practices, including;

-Chaz B & Resurgance Scotland: Glasgow CAN supported member Chaz Bonnar and his company Resurgence to deliver a series of workshops, culminating in Resurgence 4, a breakdance event at Glasgow's Classic Grand.
+Chaz B & Resurgance Scotland: Glasgow CAN supported member Chaz Bonnar and his company Resurgence to deliver a series of dance workshops, culminating in Resurgence 4, a breaking event at Glasgow's Classic Grand.

 Terra Incognita - From Her, to Her: Glasgow CAN supported Terra Incognita’s From Her, To Her - a partnership project with Saheliya, an organisation in Springburn, which supports women from BAME backgrounds and asylum seekers to access equal opportunities.
 From Her, To Her comprised of a series of creative workshops marking the centenary of the Representation of the People’s Act, which first gave (some) women the vote in Britain in 1918.